kweeuhree/todo-typescript/README.md

-Sortable To Do list in TypeScript.
+Filterable and sortable To Do list in TypeScript.

-Next step: make it filterable.
+Next step: add CRUD and GO backend.